Why Encrypt?

 “...this applies to US companies that are not located in the EU but do offer goods or services to EU citizens or monitor the behaviors of EU citizens.
 These companies must be in compliance with GDPR rules on the data privacy of these individuals.”\

-Similarly in the US healthcare system, the HIPAA privacy rule requires health information to be encrypted:
+Similarly in the US healthcare system, :

 “Electronic PHI has been encrypted as specified in the HIPAA Security Rule by “the use of an algorithmic process to transform data into a form in which there is a low probability of assigning meaning without use of a confidential process or key” (45 CFR 164.304 definition of encryption) and such confidential process or key that might enable decryption has not been breached.
 To avoid a breach of the confidential process or key, these decryption tools should be stored on a device or at a location separate from the data they are used to encrypt or decrypt.”